-The features & categories analyzed in your matrix will change depending on your industry, products, and the needs of your customers.
-Ultimately, you need to ask yourself; how well does the product fulfill the needs of the customer segments it serves?
+The features & categories analysed in your matrix will change depending on your industry, products, and the needs of your customers.
+Ultimately, you need to ask yourself; how well does the product fulfil the needs of the customer segments it serves?

 Step 5: Use the RACE acronym to conduct an in-depth content analysis

 The RACE acronym was introduced by Smart Insights; RACE stands for: Reach, Act, Convert, Engage.

 This area of your content analysis will cover all of the avenues where your competitors draw in traffic and create awareness about their brand and products.
 Reach can extend into multiple channels, so it will help if you ask yourselves the following questions: